-- ★ The equipment marked with an asterisk is fitted as standard only in certain versions, and is only supplied as optional extras for some versions, or are only offered in certain countries. - >> The section is continued on the following page.
+The equipment marked with an asterisk is fitted as standard only in certain versions, and is only supplied as optional extras for some versions, or are only offered in certain countries.

+- In the second second

+- >> The section is continued on the following page.

-Important warnings on a given page
+- / Important warnings on a given page

-Detailed contents on a given page
+- Detailed contents on a given page

-General information on a given page
+- 🔁 General information on a given page

-Emergency information on a given page
+- SOS Emergency information on a given page

-Audiovisual material on a given page